Greater-London-Authority/gsscoder/README.md

 # gsscoder

+**WARNING!!
+This package is in very early stage development.
+Future updates may break code written with the package in its current state.**

 This package provides functions for wrangling ONS LA GSS codes, including switching from one vintage to another.
 It currently only works on LA level codes for England and Wales.